ydrive/EasySynth/README.md

 ## Contributions

 This tool was designed to be as general as possible, but also to suit our internal needs.
-As we are not Unreal Engine experts you may find unusual or suboptimal implementations of different plugin functionalities.
+You may find unusual or suboptimal implementations of different plugin functionalities.
 We encourage you to report those to us, or even contribute your fixes or optimizations.
-This also applies to the plugin widget Slate UI whose current design is at the minimal acceptable quality.
+This also applies to the plugin widget Slate UI whose current design is at the minimum acceptable quality.